-Springtime is quickly approaching here in New Orleans and that means it’s time to embrace one of the best food traditions of the South: boiling and eating crawfish.
+Springtime is quickly approaching and that means it’s time to embrace one of Louisiana’s best food traditions: boiling and eating crawfish.
 But no worries if you don’t have the means or the know-how to boil them yourself, because our list includes places that sell them live and cooked to your liking.
-So grab a cold one, New Orleans — it’s crawfish time.
+So grab a cold one – it’s crawfish time.

-Frankie and Johnny’s – After being closed for many months, this well-known Uptown dive reopened in December under new ownership and is sporting a nice new face-lift.
-The classic food remains, including raw oysters and hot boiled crawfish with potatoes and corn.
-Suck the heads outside on their new porch while enjoying a cold one from their expanded beer menu, which now includes more than 10 beers on draught.
-321 Arabella St. New Orleans, LA • (504) 243-1234
+Frankie and Johnny’s – This well-known Uptown dive remains a neighborhood favorite serving raw oysters and hot boiled crawfish with potatoes and corn.
+Suck the heads outside on their spacious porch while enjoying a cold one from their expanded beer menu, which includes more than 10 beers on draft.
+321 Arabella St. • (504) 243-1234

-Perino’s Boiling Pot – Join the family-friendly dining fun at this beloved crawfish shack on the Westbank in Harvey.
+Perino’s Boiling Pot – Join the family-friendly dining fun at this beloved crawfish shack on the West Bank in Harvey.
 Elevated trays of boiled seafood adorn the tables, while loyal patrons crack crabs and pinch tails together.
 The wait staff is friendly as can be, and the Perino’s name has been associated with fresh seafood for more than 40 years.
-3754 Westbank Expy., Harvey LA • (504) 340-5560
+3754 Westbank Expy. • (504) 340-5560

 Cajun Brothers – One of the most popular places in Mid-City to buy sacks of live crawfish, enjoy a couple of pounds on site, or take ‘em to go is Cajun Brothers.
-Not a far bike ride to the bayou or City Park if you feel like enjoying them under the shade of an Oak.
-236 N. Carrollton, New Orleans, LA • (504) 488-7503
+If you feel like enjoying them under the shade of an Oak, Cajun Brothers is not a far bike ride to the bayou or City Park if 236 N. Carrollton Ave. • (504) 488-7503

 Honorable Mentions: Cajun’s Seafood, Salvo’s, Harbor Seafood & Oyster Bar, Sal’s on Barataria Blvd. and Cooter Brown’s.

-If you don’t know how to peel a crawfish, not to worry.
-Check out our tutorial with Fleurty Girl in this episode of GoNOLA TV!
+If you don’t know how to peel a crawfish, don’t fret.
+Check out our video on GoNOLA TV and go inside a New Orleans Crawfish Boil.